jesse-mm/sassify-webpack-plugin/README.md

 Sassify Webpack is a plugin that hooks into the make process of webpack.
 It makes sharing variables between JavaScript/TypeScript and SCSS easy.

-**NOTE** When using Webpack HMR make sure you include your JS/TS file somewhere in your project so it's picked up as asset by webpack.

 ## Prerequisite
 - [Node 6.x.x](https://nodejs.org/en/download/) or higher
 - [NPM 3.x.x](https://nodejs.org/en/download/) or higher